wltrup/WTOpenSource/README.md

 **RandomAccessCollectionBinarySearch** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above,  implementing an extension to `RandomAccessCollection` to add support for performing binary searches on sorted collections.

+In particular, in addition to the "normal" binary search, the package provides a version that also returns the indices of the values "bracketing" the value being searched for, with sensible results in all possible situations.

 ---

 ##### (2020)-(**UI**) [TabularView](https://github.com/wltrup/TabularView) and [TabularViewDemo](https://github.com/wltrup/TabularViewDemo)